Richmond Fellowship News

-For comment, interviews, case studies or information on our latest news, journalists can contact Richmond Fellowship’s communications team on firstname.lastname@example.org or phone 0207 6973 342.
+Below you’ll find all the latest news from Richmond Fellowship.
+For comment, interviews, case studies or information on our latest news, journalists can contact Richmond Fellowship’s Communications and Marketing team on email@example.com or phone 020 7697 3364.

 Today is World Suicide Prevention Day, an important day for us to recognise at Richmond Fellowship, especially as members of the National Suicide Prevention Alliance.
 According to the World Health Organisation, over 1 in every 100 deaths a year is the result of suicide, and an estimated 703,000 people die by suicide every year.
 These saddening statistics are why this day is so important and why we work […]

 This week at Richmond Fellowship we are shining a light on our Supported Housing services.
 Supported housing is where we started over 60 years ago.
 We now have a wide range of mental health services but continue to pioneer and develop our supported housing services.
 Our supported housing provides people with a real home as […]

 This week we are dedicating all our social media accounts to our Supported Housing services!
 Did you know that Supported Housing is where Richmond Fellowship started – over 60 years ago?
 These days we’ve grown to deliver a wide range of mental health services, but we continue to be pioneers in the field of supported […]

 Richmond Fellowship’s Castle service is based in the University City of Cambridge.
 The service provides Supported Housing for young people between the ages of 16 and 25.
 It regularly gets involved in community activities including the Mill Road Winter Fair and is very active in fundraising and organising activities for people we support.
 But did […]